Law School Case Brief

 "In loco parentis" is defined as in place of a parent; instead of a parent; charged factitiously with a parent's rights, duties, and responsibilities.
 Grandparents who stood in loco parentis have been treated differently from grandparents who did not.
 Grandparents have standing to intervene in adoption proceedings involving their grandchildren when they stand in loco parentis to their grandchildren.
 A court may award visitation to a stepparent who stands in loco parentis to a minor child when it determines that it is in the best interest of the child.
 The doctrine of in loco parentis focuses on the relationship between the child and the person asserting that they stood in loco parentis.
 The focus should be on what, if any, bond has formed between the child and the nonparent.

-Did the circuit court err in its decision to grant visitation rights to Jones?
+Did the lower court err in its decision to rule in favor of Jones and grant her visitation rights under the theory of equitable estoppel?